 Previously, he was active in politics and trade unions in Austria and abroad, as well as in communications for a scientific company.
 His focus areas included social affairs, integration, labor market, youth and political education.
 Currently he is also co-coaching a team of the Viennese educational project 'Kicken ohne Grenzen'.

 He studied political science in Vienna and Aix-en-Provence and is a graduate of the Global Studies Program (MA) in Berlin, Buenos Aires and New Delhi.

 Tel.: +43 1 713 35 94 - 72

-is a project consultant at fairplay and responsible for social inclusion, education and projects in the Western Balkans.
+is a project officer at fairplay and responsible for social inclusion, education and projects in the Western Balkans.